-Developing a climate change adaptation system for health outcomes: Stakeholder perspectives report
+Developing a climate change adaptation system

 The effects of climate change will be wide ranging and are expected to have impacts directly and indirectly on human health and the health system.
 To help anticipate future health risks in New Zealand, adaptation plans can be put in place for mitigating or adapting to climate related effects.

-The Ministry of Health commissioned ESR to undertake a qualitative study to determine stakeholder views and expert knowledge on climate change related adaptation planning for health.
+In 2020, the Ministry of Health commissioned ESR to undertake a qualitative study to determine stakeholder views and expert knowledge on climate change related adaptation planning for health.
 This report examines stakeholder views and expert knowledge on climate change related adaptation planning for health in order to understand stakeholders’ perspectives on the development, effectiveness and utility of a health adaptation plan.

-Considerations for developing a Health National Adaptation Plan for New Zealand report
+Considerations for developing a Health National Adaptation Plan

 Climate change is likely to have the greatest impact on the most vulnerable groups in society.
 Due to the challenges ahead, many countries have prepared specific health national adaptation plans (HNAPs) as a strategy to help prepare and manage the health impacts associated with a changing global climate.

-The Ministry of Health commissioned ESR to undertake a review of considerations that need to be made when developing a health national adaptation plan (HNAP).
+In 2019, the Ministry of Health commissioned ESR to undertake a review of considerations that need to be made when developing a health national adaptation plan (HNAP).

 The Ministry of Health commissioned ESR to undertake a review of the scientific literature relating to climate change and environmental health, to summarise the national and international understanding of these likely effects and to identify gaps in this understanding.
 The work provides information that can act as a basis for deciding on the next steps needed for putting mitigation and adaptation strategies in place.